JasonLocklin/Dissertation/VWM/Discussion.md

-when examining the apparent reliability of patient recollections, the data appears to indicate that neglect patients fail to recall the colour of the square stimuli and respond in a way that indicates more prevalent guessing (figure \ref{fig_VWM_1Target}).
+when examining the apparent reliability of patient recollections, the data appears to indicate that neglect patients fail to recall the colour of the square stimuli and respond in a way that indicates more prevalent guessing (i.e., single target $P_G$, figure \ref{fig_VWM_1Target}).

+### Visual Working Memory Task (Non-Targets)

-[VWM multi-target intro] When participants were asked to perform the same VWM task in the presence of distractors, two things change: there is an increase in memory load, as patients are asked to remember more items, and some of that information must be associated, as patients must now bind colours and locations [@Wheeler2002].
+[VWM multi-target intro] When participants were asked to perform the same VWM task in the presence of distractor "non-targets", two things change: there is an increase in memory load, as patients are asked to remember more items over the delay, and some of that information must be associated, as patients must now bind colours and locations [@Wheeler2002].
 That is, in addition to remembering more than a single colour, patients needed to remember the relative spatial